Hasan Basry

 Hasan Basry (17 June 1923 – 15 July 1984) was a military general, Indonesian nationalist leader, and was a key figure in the liberation of Kalimantan from Dutch rule.
 During the Indonesian National Revolution, he acted as the military representative of the Indonesian army in Kalimantan and led a guerrilla war against the Linggadjati Agreement.
 He was a key figure behind the 17 May Proclamation which rallied Kalimantan natives against Dutch rule in 1949.
 He was declared a National Hero of Indonesia in 2001.

 Early life

 Hasan Basry was born in town of Kandangan, Zuider en Oosterafdeeling van Borneo residency, Dutch East Indies on 17 June 1923.
-He was at first educated at a Hollandsh Inlandsche School (a Dutch language school for native Indonesians), but later choose to pursue an Islamic education at a madrasa in his hometown.
+He was at first educated at a Hollandsh Inlandsche School (a Dutch language school for native Indonesians), but later chose to pursue an Islamic education at a madrasa in his hometown.
 He then enrolled in an Islamic boarding school in Ponorogo, East Java.
 He was an active member of native Borneoan youth organizations in Surabaya, where he was exposed to the ideals of Indonesian nationalism.